UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 type for short.

 Looking into this further the documentation states a dataframe as a:

-*" Two-dimensional tabular data structure with columns and axis labels."*
+*“Two-dimensional tabular data structure with columns and axis labels.”*

-More directly, we can describe a dataframe as a collection of columns but that brings us to the new question:

-**“What is a dataframe column?”**
+More directly, we can describe a dataframe as a collection of columns but that brings us to the new question: **“What is a dataframe column?”**

 Notes: Script here